Dental Reconstruction surgeon in Colorado Springs

 People can loose their teeth in three ways:

 - Gum Disease

 - Bite (called Occlusion)

-When many teeth have cavities we call this ‘rampant decay’ and the treatment to restore the mouth becomes more involved.
+When many teeth have cavities, we call this ‘rampant decay’ and the treatment to restore the mouth becomes more involved.

-Without a doubt, bite is the most misunderstood and neglected of all dental treatment.
+Without a doubt, bite is the most misunderstood and neglected of all dental treatments.
 When the teeth do not mesh together properly, the result can be severe.
 One of the most common symptoms of bad bite are teeth with enamel fractured off at the gum line (called abfractions).
-Many dentists in Colorado Springs simply fill these fractures with white filling material.
+Many reconstructive dentists simply fill these fractures with white filling material.
 Many people think these small fractures are abrasions due to brushing their teeth too vigorously.
 That is not the case.
 Abfractions are due to stress on those teeth when they chew.
 Because the teeth do not fit together properly, they are forced to move just a little when they chew.
 They don’t move much, but it is enough to fracture the enamel.

 Bad Bite can also result in headaches and TMJ pain, often quite severe.
 Correcting the bite will often correct headaches, TMJ and other facial pain.

 If you’re looking for a dental reconstruction surgeon in Colorado Springs, contact us today!